rexray/rexray/README.md

     OS_PASSWORD - (RACKSPACE)

 ## Storage Drivers - Examples
+- AWS
+- RackSpace
+- ..more to come

 ### Get all block devices
 The following example assumes that you have passed proper environment variables based on the guest instance.